makrai/notes/yang2109-eliminate-lang-in-multiling.md

     e.g. matrix factorization and orthogonal projection
 * reveals that for weak-alignment multilingual systems, the principal components of semantic spaces primarily encodes language id
-* We evaluate the LIR on
+* We evaluate the LIR on a cross-lingual
-  * a cross-lingual question answer retrieval task (LAReQA), which requires the
+  * question answer retrieval task (LAReQA)
-    * almost 100% relative improvement in MAP for weak-alignment models.
-We
+    * almost 100% relative improvement in MAP for weak-alignment models
-  * Amazon Reviews and XEVAL dataset, with the observation that removing language information is able to improve the cross-lingual transfer perform
+  * Amazon Reviews and XEVAL dataset, with the observation that

 # 1 Introduction

 * large-scale language modeling has expanded to the multilingual setting (Devlin+ (2019); Conneau and Lample (2019); Conneau+ (2020))
-  * Alexis Conneau, K Khandelwal, N Goyal, V Chaudhary, G Wenzek, F Guzmán, Édouard Grave, Myle Ott, Luke Zettlemoyer, Veselin Stoyanov Unsupervised cross-lingual representation learning at scale.
-In Proceedings ACL 2020
+  * Alexis Conneau, K Khandelwal, N Goyal, V Chaudhary, G Wenzek, F Guzmán, Édouard Grave, Myle Ott, Luke Zettlemoyer, Veselin Stoyanov Unsupervised cross-lingual representation learning at scale ACL 2020
 * impressive zero-shot cross-lingual ability (Hu+ 2020b)
   * Junjie Hu, S Ruder, A Siddhant, Graham Neubig, Orhan Firat, Melvin Johnson
     Xtreme: A massively multilingual multitask benchmark for eval cross-lingual arXiv preprint arXiv:2003.11080.
 These observations raise many
 * questions
-  * how is the language identity info and the semantic info expressed in the
+  * how is the language identity info and the semantic info expressed
-    * underlying geometric structure is crucial for insights into designing
+    * underlying geometric structure is crucial for insights into design
   * factor out the language identity information from the semantic components
     * many applications, e.g. cross-lingual semantic retrieval
   * geometric relation between different languages?
-Efforts have been made to
     * Artetxe+  (2020); Chung+ (2020); Lauscher+ (2020)
     * Mikel Artetxe, Sebastian Ruder, and Dani Yogatama On the cross-lingual transferability of monolingual representations.
 In